3.14.1. Rules for drawing ground transport items

 The route section does not contain any equipped stops and transport only stops when prompted to.
 In this case you should put stops in the most popular locations for passengers to get on and off (e.g. major intersections, squares, close to shopping centers, etc.) and keep them at least 300 meters apart.

 Put the placemark for an unequipped transport stop where the signage is located (if there is no signage, then on the curb).

-- If a suburban route (or an inter-city route that acts as a suburban route or has suburban sections) passes through a locality without any well-equipped stops with the closest well-equipped stop being at least 1 km away for your actual stop, you have to draw a stop in said locality.
+- If a suburban route (or an inter-city route that acts as a suburban route or has suburban sections) passes through a locality without any equipped stops, and the closest equipped stop is at least 1 km away from the actual stop, a stop should be drawn for this locality.

 If you don't know location of a bus stop, draw it near a large turn, intersection, store, or any other location with high passenger traffic.

 If you're absolutely sure that a bus doesn't actually stop in the locality (despite register and bus station data saying otherwise), don't draw the stop there.Note.